How are the witch-hunt and the war on drugs connected?

 In 1961, the Single Convention on Narcotic Drugs was a big step to drugs prohibition history.
 115 States were present, 77 delegations signed the document prohibiting 108 plants and other natural and synthetic substances.
 The Single Convention prohibited production and supply of specific (nominally narcotic) drugs and of drugs with similar effects except under licence for specific purposes, such as medical treatment and research.

 It is rather amusing to see how the web of drugs, healthcare and economic goals is weaved.
 What is not amusing, but terribly worrying, is to perceive how rarely this 'web' cares for the actual health of individuals.
-The prohibition of drugs did move big amounts of money between the traffic, the pharmaceutical industries and the States which now 'fought against drugs', but it did not present any solutions to which was, afterall, the first reason of the prohibition itself (romantically): the drugs consumers' health.
-The public health issues involving drugs would, in fact, be worsened by the consequences of absolute prohibition.
+The prohibition of drugs did move big amounts of money between traffic, pharmaceutical industries and States which now 'fought against drugs', but it did not present any solutions to which was, afterall, the first reason of prohibition itself (romantically): drugs consumers' health.
+Public health issues involving drugs would, in fact, be worsened by the consequences of absolute prohibition.

 Other worrying 'indirect' consequences of the prohibition can also be perceived in other areas of life quality.
 If in a single Convention, a new war on drugs was globally settled, with no actual evidence of its efficiency — of any kind — perhaps other financial moves could also be done with the same use of power control.
 So, in the same year, the International Union for Protection of Varieties of Plants was born.
 If other intergovernmental institutions could actually prohibit the three main anodyne plants* worldwide while making money on the production and selling of cocaine and heroin (and let’s remember that these are 'exclusively' for medical and scientific purposes), was it not possible to institutionalize other types of vegetal control?
 And so the first laws on transgenics, breeding, patents and seeds were created.